technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 06/Lab 06.md

 61. We now need to **Publish** the **Hiring Agent**.
     Select **Publish** on the upper right, and in the **Publish this agent modal** that appears select **Publish**.

     ![](./media/image119.png)

     ![](./media/image120.png)

+    [!Alert] **Important:** Since this is a test environment used for training purposes, there might be issues in getting the agent published, based on any recent changes to the product.
+If that happens, there will be issues in executing the exercises that follow.
+This will not be the case in the production.

-62. Once published, a confirmation message will appear that the agent has been published.
+63. Once published, a confirmation message will appear that the agent has been published.

     ![](./media/image121.png)